fyalcin/tribosurf/README.md

 1. Select a location where you want to have your TriboFlow files located.
 We will assume this is `<YourPath>`.
 Now create two subfolders: `<YourPath>/config` for your configuration files and `<YourPath>/pps` for your pseudopotentials.
 2. In the same folder we will now download the TriboFlow files from gitlab (using ssh to facilitate automatic login with ssh-keys) by typing `git clone git@gitlab.com:triboteam/TriboFlow.git`.
 This will (for now) only work if your gitlab account has authorisation!
 3. You should now see a folder `<YourPath>/TriboFlow`. `cd` into it and run `pip install -e .` to install TriboFlow and all the other packages that are required to run it into your active conda environment.
-3a.
-If there is an error that the directory is not installable, there might not yet be a setup.py file in the master branch.
-Checkout a development branch by typing `git checkout development` or `git checkout mwo_dev` to switch branches and run `pip install -e .` again.
+4. If there is an error that the directory is not installable, there might not yet be a setup.py file in the master branch.
+Checkout a development branch by typing `git checkout development` to switch the branch and run `pip install -e .` again.

 [Back to top](#toc)
 ### Configuring FireWorks<a name="configurefw"></a>